xpack/design-notes/misc/library xpacks.md

 When dependencies are satisfied, the references are linked (copied on windows).
 (bins can be also processed as references).

-The target depends on the project, but most probably is
+The target depends on the project, but most probably is:

 - `xpacks/.bin`
 - `xpacks/.install`